Trump stumps for Nebraska candidate accused of groping: ‘I defend people when I know they’re good’ - NewsBreak

 “I have to defend my friends.
 I have to defend people that are good,” Trump also said.
 “He’s been my friend for 30 years.
 He’s the most innocent human being.
 He’s the last person to do any of this stuff and even the stuff they’re accusing him of.
 What’d they say?
 He talked to somebody.
 He talked.
 It’s a disgrace what they’ve done.”

-During the rally, Trump invited Herbster to join him on stage, calling him someone who has been unfairly “put through a grinder.”First man arrested in push to test more rape kits goes on trial in Mobile County
+During the rally, Trump invited Herbster to join him on stage, calling him someone who has been unfairly “put through a grinder.”3 people wanted for stealing mower, ridden from Alabama to Florida

 The candidate spoke briefly, praising Trump’s work while in office, including his Supreme Court appointments and moving the U.S. embassy to Jerusalem.